Read time :

 Measures whether content consumption accelerates or decelerates deal cycles.
 Do prospects who engage with more content close faster?
 Which content types appear in the fastest-closing deals?
 This reveals whether your content is actually reducing sales friction or just creating noise.

-How to choose the right content marketing analytics tool
+How to choose the right content marketing analytics company

 Vendor evaluation involves several criteria beyond feature lists: